conversejs/converse.js/docs/source/configuration.rst

 * Default:  ``true``

-Allows users to be invited to join MUC chat rooms.
-An "Invite" widget will appear in the sidebar of the chat room where you can type in the JID of a user to invite into the chat room.
+Allows users to be invited to join MUC chatrooms.
+An "Invite" widget will appear in the sidebar of the chatroom where you can type in the JID of a user to invite into the chatroom.

 .. _`allow_non_roster_messaging`: